 He has since made a profession of cold exposure by performing feats of cold exposure and by teaching people how they can learn to improve their physical and mental health using his method.

 He has also cooperated with the scientific community to study some of the physiological effects of his method.
-There is some evidence that his method can lead to a suppressed immune response to endotoxins but most of the claims of his methods have not been scientifically proven.
+There is some evidence that his method can lead to a suppressed immune response to endotoxins.
+But most of the claims of his methods have not been scientifically proven.
+At least not yet.

 You have to keep in mind that it would require long-term research with a large population to prove anything definitive to your long-term health.
 This means that the method might actually offer benefits, but we do not know if there are possible negative long-term effects either.
 I’ll talk about that a bit later on.

 The Wim Hof method, as I know it consists of two things, breath exercises that supposedly change your inner chemistry.
 And prepare you for the second part which is the cold therapy.
 Meditation is part of the program as it comes with breathwork and cold therapy.
 The method teaches you to be in the moment and to observe your reactions, both key components of meditation.

 A key element is also commitment.
 You decide that you are going to go through the exercises and just stop questioning yourself and just do them.
 This teaches patience and dedication.